xKDR/Survey.jl/CONTRIBUTING.md

   (`Pkg.add(name="Survey", rev="main")`) is a good gut check and can streamline the process, along with including the first two lines of output from `versioninfo()`

-## Recommended workflow setup
+## Setting up development workflow

-This tutorial assumes you will be using Windows Subsystem for Linux (WSL) and VSCode, which is recommended.
+Below tutorial uses Windows Subsystem for Linux (WSL) and VSCode.
+Linux/MacOS/BSD can ignore WSL specific steps.

 1. Install Ubuntu on WSL from the [Ubuntu website](https://ubuntu.com/wsl) or the Microsoft Store
 2. Create a fork of the [Survey.jl repository](https://github.com/xKDR/Survey.jl).
 You will only be ever working on this fork, and submitting Pull Requests to the main repo.